actions-marketplace-validations/brpaz_action-semantic-release/README.md

 The action allows you to specify the following options:

 * dry_run: Indicates where you want to run semantic release in "dry-run" mode.
 Defaults to false.
-* install_plguins: Specify a list of [Semantic Release Plugins](https://semantic-release.gitbook.io/semantic-release/extending/plugins-list) to install.
+* install_plugins: Specify a list of [Semantic Release Plugins](https://semantic-release.gitbook.io/semantic-release/extending/plugins-list) to install.
 Note that some plugins might depend on libraries that are not present in this action.
 * branch: Specify the branch to release from.
 Defaults to "master"

 ```yml